chrisveness/deno-oak-boilerplate-3/README.md

 I use lazy logging: simply [npm:debug](https://www.npmjs.com/package/debug), with [PM2](https://pm2.keymetrics.io) taking care of logs (in production).

 In production, I would expect to use PM2 for `deno task start`.
-The `allow-ffi` argument is for SQLite.

 This is updated from my [Koa Sample App](https://github.com/chrisveness/koa-sample-web-app-api-mysql), which was from my first exploration into using Node.js; it benefits from the experience of development of a range of applications using Node.js, but I now appreciate Deno being able to leverage the rich modern [JavaScript Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).